Phone-GWP-group

 However, a common pitfall is a packaging colour that provides the desired messaging and positioning but confuses the customer.

 A prime example would be using colours that are not associated with a specific flavour or variation of a product.
-For instance, orange-flavoured or scented products in green or purple packaging would not represent your product accurately.
+For instance, orange-flavoured or scented products in green or purple packaging would not accurately represent your product.

-Similarly, not using greens to portray an environmentally friendly product/packaging (when it is not) is important.
-This form of greenwashing could potentially alienate customers who would otherwise have been happy to purchase from your business.
+Similarly, not using greens to portray an environmentally friendly product or packaging (when it is not) is essential.
+This form of greenwashing could potentially alienate your customers who would otherwise have been happy to purchase from your business.

 Retail packaging displayed in a supermarket